rm-asif-amin/rm-asif-amin.github.io/_pages/music.md

 nav_order: 5
 ---

-### TLDR- Click [here](#starchild) to skip my short musical biography and go directly to original releases-

-Music is a core human expression- from the simplest tunes sung in prehistory to the complex bach compositions sent to [space by NASA](https://voyager.jpl.nasa.gov/golden-record/whats-on-the-record/music/), it allows you to have a better understanding of your own self.
-At the very least, it offers you some escape from the more prosaic aspects of life.

-As a child, I found myself admiring beautiful pieces and often over-analyzing them.
-This fascination led me to pick up the guitar in my late teens in a bid to recreate what I heard.
-Eventually I was drawn most to neoclassical guitar music - the intricate melodies of classical music combined with the coolness of an electric guitar!
-Artists like Yngwie Malmsteen, Marty Friedman, Jason Becker and Paul Gilbert were my guitar heroes growing up.
-Classic Heavy Metal was a close second with bands like Judas Priest, Iron Maiden, Scorpions etc. also having a big influence on me musically.

-At some point it became a more serious pursuit and I wanted to tell interesting, thought-provoking stories through beautiful and technically complex music.
-But this was an open ended problem with some challenges -

-- The style of music was notoriously difficult- with my favorite guitarists frequently mentioning the 10,000 hour rule, which amounts to 6 hours of practice every single day for 5 years.
-- I wanted to write songs about science/science fiction themese in Bengali, my mother tongue.
-Bangla is a challenging language to write heavy metal songs in.
-Combining science/sci-fi themes turned it up a notch.
-- At this point, I had also  just started pursuing my interest in science through a computer science and engineering degree.
-It was difficult to balance out 2 technically challenging endeavours.

-I managed to persevere and formed a band by convincing some talented musicians about my vision.
-With my band [Dynamight](https://www.facebook.com/dynamightBD/), I've since played numerous live shows covering songs of my favorite artists and released two original tracks.
+### Influences-

+My guitar playing is influenced by neo-classical guitarists including Yngwie Malmsteen, Marty Friedman, Jason Becker and Paul Gilbert.
+Classic Heavy Metal bands like Judas Priest, Iron Maiden, and Scorpions shape my song-writing.

+Lyrical themes I explore are inspired from grand Science-Fiction narratives.
 ***

 ### Starchild

  Starchild is the story of a scout-ship pilot.
 Faced with an imminent catastrophe on Earth, he soars among the stars, scouring for an alternate habitat for mankind.
-It's also our latest single where I wrote the song, the lyrics and played guitars.

  Lyrics: